opensearch-project/dashboards-notebooks/notebooks/docs/poc/Zeppelin_ODFE_Storage.md

 cd zeppelin
 git checkout v0.9.0-preview2
 ```
-3. Apply patch from kibana-notebooks
+3. Apply patch from dashboards-notebooks
 ```
 git apply /path/to/zeppelin-patch.txt
 ```
 4. Once, in this branch copy "odfe" storage adaptor to your zeppelin files
 ```
-cp -r /path/to/kibana-notebooks/zeppelin/zeppelin-plugins/notebookrepo/odfe path/to/your/zeppelin
+cp -r /path/to/dashboards-notebooks/zeppelin/zeppelin-plugins/notebookrepo/odfe path/to/your/zeppelin
 ```
 4. Add ODFE storage property in zeppelin config file "conf/zeppelin-site.xml" and you should comment default git storage
 ```